Follow TV Tropes

 Controlling Exchange Rates

 There are a few tools to control exchange rates, all working either by changing the amount of exports and imports, or by changing investments crossing a border.
 Central banks can directly buy or sell foreign currencies.
 They can also directly buy and sell investments from other currencies (usually government bonds): buying foreign investments increases demand for the foreign currency and increases supply of the home currency, depreciating the home currency and appreciating foreign ones.
 Doing the reverse has opposite effects.
 Governments can directly control exports and imports, and foreign investment: usually these controls are for some other purpose, but they affect exchange rates also.
-Manipulating interest rates directly effects exchange rates: higher interest rates make a country more worthwhile to invest in, increasing demand for the currency and appreciating it (or the opposite if interest rates decrease.)
+Manipulating interest rates directly affects exchange rates: higher interest rates make a country more worthwhile to invest in, increasing demand for the currency and appreciating it (or the opposite if interest rates decrease.)

 Measurements